Swich1987/TestAppFollow/README.md

     cd TestAppFollow
     docker-compose up

 At startup a task will be created to download news from hackernews, which will be executed 1 time per minute.
-You can adjust the update interval in the `loop_parsing.py`.
+You can adjust the update interval in the `settings.ini`, default is 30 seconds.
 Also, internal Django tests are launched before starting the server.

 After the launch local server is available at the link <http://127.0.0.1:8000/posts>.